seamasyang/azurekb/01_az_ai_foundamentals/01_ai_overview.md

 sine there is no known label with which to compare the predicted cluster assignments, evaluation of a clustering model is based on how well the resulting clusters are separated from one another.
 metrics:

-- average distance to cluster centre
+- average distance to cluster centre: how close, on average, each point in a clsuter is to the cluster's centroid. a **lower** average distance is better.
-- average distance to other centre
+- average distance to other centre: how close, on average, each point in a cluster is to the centroids of all other clusters. a **higher** average distance is better.
-- maximum distance to cluster centre
+- maximum distance to cluster centre. this measures the furthest distance between any point in the cluster and its centroid. a **lower** maximum distance is better.
-- silhouette
+- silhouette; a value between -1 and 1 that summarizes the ratio of distance between points in the same cluster and points in different clusters (the **closer** to 1, the better the cluster separation)

 ## deep learning